jeeliz/jeelizFaceFilter/README.md

 We detail here the arguments of the callback functions like `callbackReady` or `callbackTrack`.
 The reference of these objects do not change for memory optimization purpose.
 So you should copy their property values if you want to keep them unchanged outside the callback functions scopes.

 #### The initialization returned object
-The initialization callback function ( `callbackReady` in the code snippet ) is called with a second argument, `spec`, if there is no error. `spec` is a dictionnary having these properties :
+The initialization callback function ( `callbackReady` in the code snippet ) is called with a second argument, `spec`, if there is no error. `spec` is a dictionnary having these properties:
 * `GL`: the WebGL context.
 The rendering 3D engine should use this WebGL context,
 * `canvasElement`: the `<canvas>` element,
 * `videoTexture`: a WebGL texture displaying the webcam video.
 It matches the dimensions of the canvas.
 It can be used as a background,